nguyenliliana/ersp-research-log/ersp-research-log-w23.md

 # LILIANA'S RESEARCH LOG - WINTER '23

 This research log is meant for me to record my learning and research progress.

+## Week 7
+**Wed Feb 22: Experiment with Explanation, Teaching Prompt Parameters & Rules, Using Prompt Templates**
+1. Building upon last week's progress, I wanted to see if explaining the suggestions would help improve the suggestions, but I found my explanations were inconsistent and rather limited how well ChatGPT understood the demonstrations.
+It also did not help ChatGPT give better suggestions.
+2. I experimented with providing ChatGPT with a list of prompt parameters that could be used for different parts of the prompt, I hoped that it would give it a better idea of what helpful and relevant prompt parameters look like.
+While experimenting to see if this helped with ChatGPT's prompt generation across a diverse set of prompts, I found that the 3-4 demonstrations were too limited.
+I tried feeding tailored prompts to ChatGPT to see if it would utilize the prompt parameters I gave it, but the prompt parameters it used were repetitive and it did not utilize the list of prompt parameters to use the most relevant ones.
+3. Next, I wanted to see if ChatGPT could learn the ideal prompt format from these [prompt templates](https://openart.ai/presets).
+While ChatGPT did well for prompts similar to the templates given, it did terribly with prompts outside of the scope of the templates it learned from.
+4. Playground vs ChatGPT

+Experiment with next:

 ## Week 6
 **Wed Feb 15: COT Indicating Missing Prompt Info & Provide Suggestions**